You are hereStealth Growing: How to NOT get Caught Growing Weed

 - Get a GFCI (Ground Fault Circuit Interrupter)!
 These are made to interrupt power when they sense a problem with the flow of electricity.
 These devices can also save you from being electrocuted, so they're definitely worth the investment!

 - Don’t overload your circuits.
 If you live in an older house, you probably don’t want two 1000w HPS lights and high powered exhaust fans running from one room unless you know how much your circuits can take.
 Sticking only to what you actually need will help you in this department.
-For example: for indoor growing that’s strictly for personal use, a single 600w HPS can keep you in constant over-abundance all year, every year.
+For example: for indoor growing that’s strictly for personal use, a single 600w HPS can keep most people in constant over-abundance all year, every year.

 Technology and the way we communicate changes so rapidly these days, that many of us aren’t aware that we now do things that give away a lot of information about what we do.
 You don’t need to be a computer wizard, but these terms will definitely help you maintain your privacy in the digital age: